The Chekhov

 Waiting for Bergen to open a ramen shop.

-An inside–outside choreography that uses words, activism, punk music and fireworks.
+An inside–outside choreography that uses words, activism, punk music and pyrotechnics.

-The Chehov re-composes the themes and narative structure of Anton Chekhov’s 1901 play Three Sisters to connect to the present post-Covid bewilderment and contemporary experience.
+The Chekhov re-composes the themes and narrative structure of Anton Chekhov’s 1901 play Three Sisters to connect to the present post-Covid bewilderment, ecological and humanitarian crises, and the ‘contemporary experience’.
 The ‘contemporary experience’ is widely held to stem from a profound sense of uncertainty or shock in the face of the unimaginable, resulting in a loss of fixed points of reference where neither the world nor the self any longer possesses unity, coherence, or meaning.

 Three Sisters by Chekhov is the story of three sisters who have lost both parents, who struggle to find meaning in their present context (a small provincial town) while longing to return to Moscow, and who suffer inaction and disenchantment.
-In this way, Three Sisters is offered as a source material to speak to this contemporary experience.
-On a personal level, it speaks directly to my present situation.
+In this way, Three Sisters is offered as a source material to speak to a contemporary experience full of female complaints, decrescendos, studies in waiting and the occasional firework.

 Concept and Direction by NICOLA GUNN